satyam0709/ArogyaTantra/README.md

-# Arogya Tantra Healthcare Platform 🏥
+# Arogya Tantra - A fully customized Management  Platform 📊

 Welcome to the Arogya Tantra project!
-This repository is a monorepo containing both the frontend and backend implementations for a full-stack healthcare application.
+This repository is a monorepo containing both the frontend and backend implementations for a full-stack Management System .
 Follow this guide to understand the structure, setup, and development workflow.
 ---

 ## 📁 Project Overview ##

-The Platform is designed to manage healthcare services with features like:
+The Platform is designed to manage services  with features like:

 - 🔒 User authentication.
 - 📅 Appointment scheduling.
 - 🌐 API integrations.
+-  and many more

 It includes: